BUSMEA: Up To Date

 Dear Music Educators,

-I hope you have all been enjoying your first month back at school thus far!
-I am looking forward to a fantastic year filled with many exciting and enriching moments.
+I hope you are all enjoying the first month back at school thus far!
+I am looking forward to an

 BUSMEA’s goal is to provide you with constructive and inspiring professional development opportunities throughout the school year.
 Everything we do is geared towards developing the professional skills and knowledge of you and your colleagues, and we would love to hear your feedback so we can provide opportunities that stem from our local thoughts and interests.
 We are always trying to come up with innovative ideas concerning fundraising, clinics, and conference sessions for the annual Da Capo conference.
 Please feel free to contact us by email at email@example.com or talk to a council member with any questions, concerns and suggestions you may have.

 We have been busy planning for the months ahead and we are eager to provide you with diverse educational opportunities.
-In September BUSMEA hosted a music education mixer and invited the first-year music students to meet returning students and ask questions regarding the Music Education program.
-In addition, we held our annual Clinic on Clinics on September 30.
-We were proud to have Dr. Wendy McCallum presenting at this year’s clinic.
-If you were unable to attend, you can find clinic notes on the BUSMEA website.
-This year, the seventh annual Da Capo conference takes place on Saturday, January 16th, 2016 at the Queen Elizabeth II Music Building at Brandon University.
-Stay tuned for more information!
+On September 21, we hosted our annual clinic on clinic’s with Westman music educator Justine Burke.
+Justine did a fabulous job in providing tips on how to run a productive and beneficial clinic.
+This year, the tenth annual Da Capo conference takes place on Saturday, January 19th, 2019 at the Queen Elizabeth II Music Building at Brandon University.
+Visit our website www.brandonu.ca/busmea in December for more information on the conference.

-Be sure to check out our bulletin board in the basement of the School of Music for a calendar of upcoming events, council biographies, handouts from sessions and more!
-You can also find us on Facebook as well as Twitter @BUSMEA; check into keep up to date with tour initiatives.
+Be sure to check out our bulletin board in the basement of the School if music for a calendar of upcoming events, council biographies, handouts from sessions and more!
+You can also find us

 On behalf of BUSMEA, we would like to wish you the best in the year ahead, and we look forward to connecting with you soon.